The tiny table. 14th February 2022.

 Invitation?

 Me - "Then you would not know what was actually happening in terms of my feelings and what is real.
 And I don't know about you, but I need to know what is real.
-Because this is a serious thing and it is a deep thing, a heavy thing. and I don't like being split - I prefer you to know who I am.
+Because this is a serious thing and it is a deep thing, a heavy thing.
+And I don't like being split - I prefer you to know who I am.
 I mean this is as close as I've come to being a client - but honesty and integrity is it for me.
 But it wasn't an invite as such, though I don't remember my exact words now, but genuinely I think I only spoke about me - I 'own my own stuff'.
 I didn't say I want you to x.y or z, or even I think you should do a or b.
 This is me, only about me.
 So no, of course I don't know any of those things, I don't know what is 'on the other side of the door' I don't know.
 But do I have the courage to find out?
 Yes, I do.
 Because why, because if I don't find out then I'm left with the fizz and the mess, and I don't like that.
 I don't want that"

 And that is exactly what he has left me with - fizz and mess.